Sofia the First: Critical reception

 Sofia the First has received generally positive reviews.
 In May 2020, Time Out named it one of the 30 best children's cartoons.
 The show's animation and music received praise.
 IndieWire's Greg Ehrbar commended the fluidity in the cinematography and computer animation; Emily Ashby of Common Sense Media said the "crisp animation ... brings ...
 Sofia and a well-rounded supporting cast [to life]".
 The two praised the music as "lively" and "tuneful", respectively, with Ehrbar comparing the "lavishly orchestrated" score to that of a Disney animated feature.

 Critics lauded the characters.
 Ashby referred to Sofia as a "[s]punky, well-rounded princess", praising her influence on other characters and requests for advice when needed.
 She also thought the supporting cast displayed positive traits, such as loyalty, honesty, and friendship.
 Matt Villano, who writes for Today, enjoyed the titular character's villager friends, whom he believe emulate real-life modern teenagers.
 Ashby and Villano were positive towards Sofia the First's themes.
-According to the latter, the series does not emphasize the characters' socioeconomic backgrounds and genders, as they can achieve anything they would like with enough determination.
-He and his wife often attempt to teach their children the morals communicated on the show and feel that "[i]t's nice to know that someone over at Disney finally has our backs".